 - BaoBed: another backpacker favorite, located north of Anawratha Road.
 I only stayed here one night.
 The rooms are clean and fresh, and it has a pool to relax during the hottest hours of the day. (~9 EUR dorms)

-- The Hotel at Tharabar Gate: I would stay here if I was on my honeymoon.
+- New Park Hotel: very popular choice with amazing staff.
+Well located, awesome value for money, great for couples. (~20 EUR) The Hotel at Tharabar Gate: I would stay here if I was on my honeymoon.
 The whole place looks fantastic.
 I passed by this hotel a few times and wished I was staying here; the travellers coming out of it always looked very happy.
-(70-400 EUR)
+(70-400 EUR)”